 दुरन्तपापतापहारि सर्वजन्तुशर्मदे

-(You take away the sins and ill-being of all creatures)
+You take away the sins and sufferings of all creatures and bestow on them well-being and confort.

 As Bestower of enjoyment and liberation